-• A new cycle compliant bridge over the navigation.
+- A new cycle compliant bridge over the navigation. - Extensive sections of new cycle path would need to be constructed including lighting along the Chelmer Navigation.

-- Extensive sections of new cycle path would need to be constructed including lighting along the Chelmer Navigation. - New bridge over navigation is likely to be a large structure to allow cycling and continued passage along navigation. - Heritage and Landscape & Visual impacts of new infrastructure in the - Ecological impacts as a result of construction activities and new paths/lighting - Likely to be resistance from stakeholders based on previous cycling projects along the Chelmer and Blackwater Navigation.
+- New bridge over navigation is likely to be a large structure to allow cycling and continued passage along navigation. - Heritage and Landscape & Visual impacts of new infrastructure in the Conservation Area. - Ecological impacts as a result of construction activities and new paths/lighting along the river. - Likely to be resistance from stakeholders based on previous cycling projects along the Chelmer and Blackwater Navigation. - $\bullet \quad \text{Relies on substantial upgrades outside of land controlled by Hopkins Homes}.$ - \bullet $\,$ Likely to be the most expensive and difficult to deliver of the four options due to infrastructure required.